ticofab/blog/content/projects/tomtom/index.md

 This is what I wrote to my friends afterwards.

 > I could run  something more then 10 km, after which I've been mostly walking with a left leg unwilling to cooperate any further.
-A good thing is I had a running mate: an English guy that who also hadn't trained at all.
+A good thing is I had a running mate: an English guy who also hadn't trained at all.
 Those are excerpts of our conversations at different stages:
 > - 0 km, countdown to start: "good luck!!! how do you say in italian?" - "in bocca al lupo" - "ok, een bowcah aw loopow!"
 > - 1 km (out of the ij tunnel): "we see the light at the end of the tunnel!!!"
 > - 3 km, total excitement: "hey this is going good man, we can make it!"